-Relationscapes is a radically empirical book, working directly out of examples and delving into the complexity of relations these examples suggest.
-It takes a "Whiteheadian perspective," recognizing Whitehead's importance and his influence on process philosophers of the late twentieth century—Deleuze and Guattari in particular.
-Relationscapes is truly a transdisciplinary book, not aiming to cover the ground of a particular discipline but making clear how the specificity of a particular inquiry can alter key questions that emerge in the interstices between disciplines.
+Relationscapes takes a “Whiteheadian perspective,” recognizing Whitehead’s importance and his influence on process philosophers of the late twentieth century—Deleuze and Guattari in particular.
 It will be of special interest to scholars in new media, philosophy, dance studies, film theory, and art history.

 About the Author